sethmlarson/sethmlarson.dev/app/markdown/2026-02-28/links-awakening.md

 There were
 little things here and there that I accomplished differently, too.
-Like defeating the enemies within the [Dream Shrine](https://www.zeldadungeon.net/wiki/Dream_Shrine) using sword spin attack instead of the Pegasus Boots.
+Like defeating the enemies within the [Dream Shrine](https://www.zeldadungeon.net/wiki/Dream_Shrine) using a sword spin attack instead of the Pegasus Boots.
 Apparently these enemies are called [Arm-Mimics](https://www.zeldadungeon.net/wiki/Arm-Mimic), they look like gourds to me.

 ## What did I miss?